Oven Roasted Bok Choy with Garlic

 Oven-Roasted Bok Choy is one of the easiest recipes you can make with simple ingredients in just 20 minutes!
 Anytime I want a wholesome, nutritious, and delicious side dish for my Asian-inspired meals, I make this light and flavorful recipe.
 It never fails me, and my family loves it!

-The bok choy always turns tender, with crisp edges, and full of rich garlicky flavor.
+The bok choy always turns tender, with crisp edges, and is full of rich, garlicky flavor.
 It goes perfectly with my sticky honey garlic beef or crispy orange chicken.
-What I love most about this recipe, is how truly effortless it is, without skimping on flavor.
+What I love most about this recipe is how truly effortless it is, without skimping on flavor.
 It’s definitely a healthy side dish that doesn’t taste boring or bland.

 This is a dish I feel good about feeding my family.
 Who knew bok choy could taste so good?
 I love sharing recipes that provide my readers with important information on how to make healthy foods taste incredible.
 This tasty side dish pairs well with a variety of dishes, from roasted and grilled meats to stir-fries, rice bowls, and noodles.
 It’s proof that vegetables can be exciting, and once you try this recipe, I’m sure it will become a staple in your kitchen too.